 Randau group investigates the functionality of small non-coding RNA molecules in archaeal and bacterial model organisms.
 Höfer lab studies the epitranscriptomic mechanisms of gene regulation based on NAD-capped RNAs in bacteria.
 Vázquez lab focuses on the design and development of innovative chemical tools (e.g., peptides, nucleic acids) for sensing biological processes and remote manipulation of molecular machines inside cells.

-The IMPRS-Mic research groups in this section study the interaction of microorganisms with one another and with their environment.
+IMPRS-µLife research groups in this section study the interaction of microorganisms with one another and with their environment, as well as the host-pathogen interactions.

 Brune group studies the the gut microbiota of termites, and in particular the evolutionary history of the intestinal symbiosis and the functional role of individual populations in the digestion of lignocellulose and humus.
 Bode lab aims at understanding of microbial metabolite function in the environment using entomopathogenic nematodes and their associated bacteria as model systems.
 Schmeck lab studies the transcriptional and proteomic networks in in bacterial (Streptococcus pneumoniae, Klebsiella pneumoniae, Legionella pneumophila) and host cells, and intercellular communication by extracellular vesicles.

-Sourjik and Drescher labs investigate how biofilms and swarms emerge from chemical and physical interactions between bacteria as well as from bacterial differentiation; both labs study interaction of bacteria with bacteriophages as well.
-Liesack goup focuses on the type II methanotroph Methylocystis sp. strain SC2, soil metatranscriptomics, and microbial communities in Sphagnum-dominated peatlands.
+Sourjik lab investigateshow biofilms and swarms emerge from chemical and physical interactions between bacteria as well as from bacterial differentiation, interaction of bacteria with bacteriophages as well.

 Signal transduction & information processing within networks regulate key cellular processes and behaviours.